 The division also has helped explore and develop partnerships to advance the University's diversity agenda, including a three-year agreement with the University of Arkansas-Pine Bluff, a Historically Black Colleges and Universities (HBCU) institution.
-The joint activities include coteaching of an advanced level diversity class and a timeline for faculty exchange.
+The joint activities include co-teaching of an advanced level diversity class and a timeline for faculty exchange.

-In addition, incorporating diversity in the curriculum is represented in the Professional Education Unit (PEU), which achieved full accreditation without any qualifications from the Council for the Accreditation of Educator Preparation (CAEP) and also met or exceeded all standards as part of the Missouri Standards for Teacher Education Programs (MoSTEP).
+Incorporating diversity in the curriculum is represented in the Educator Preparation Provider (EPP), which achieved full accreditation without any qualifications from the Council for the Accreditation of Educator Preparation (CAEP) and also met or exceeded all standards as part of the Missouri Standards for Teacher Education Programs (MoSTEP).
+The curriculum also requires diverse placements of student teachers.